"I noticed you're the VP of Sales at [Company]..."

 Why it works:

-- Multiple signals combined (SDR hiring + enablement hire)
+- Multiple signals combined and interpreted together

 Example 4: Tech Stack Signal